darkzoul5/3x-ui_sub_aggregator/README.md

 - Otherwise, the app auto-generates groups from the returned Clash proxies.
 - If `proxy-groups-{sub_id}.yaml` does not exist, `default-proxy-groups.yaml` is used if present.

-Auto generation groups proxies by normalized server name.
+Auto generation groups proxies by the first token of the cleaned proxy name.
 For example:

 - `sweden 1`
 - `sweden 2`